haddocking/haddock3/docs/CNS.md

 Before installing CNS, you need to check wether your operating system is supported by CNS.

-The list of supported architecthures can be seen with the following command:
+The list of supported architectures can be seen with the following command:

 ```bash
 $ ls ~/software/cns_solve_1.3/instlib/machine/supported
 arm-aarch64-linux  intel-x86_64bit-linux  linux  mac-arm-darwin  mac-intel-darwin
 ```

-To check what is *your* architecthure, type the following command:
+To check what is *your* architectures, type the following command:

 ```bash
 $ ~/software/cns_solve_1.3/bin/getarch